 For this reason, some treatments are generally suspended during this time.
 Your neurologist will discuss both contraception and family planning with you and whether your treatment is safe during pregnancy.

 The MSWA nursing team has up to date information and extensive experience with all of these treatments.
-Our MS nurse can provide training, support and side effect management advice, for all of the DMTs currently available.
+Our neurological nurses can provide training, support and side effect management advice, for all of the DMTs currently available.